johnalison/obsidian-notes/Journal/April 2025/28 April 2025 Monday.md

 # Hoops
 - Good runs/good wins

 Leave to get H...
 Picked up H ...
-To Hospital
+To Hospital for Dr appt.

 More Cutflow debugging see above